mbsa-tud/tsad_platform/README.md

 If this is set to **false**, the model is trained on the data from the **train** folder.
 If it is set to **true**, the model doesn't get trained prior to testing.

 **isMultivariate**
+This field is only required for classic ML and statistical models which use the standard data preparation functions provided by the platform.
-Set this to `true` if the model is suited for multivariate data.
-Otherwise set it to `false`. **(Only for deep-learning models: If it is set to `false` but the loaded dataset is multivariate, a separate model will be trained for each channel of the dataset.)**
+It's value can be `true` or `false`.
+See field **dataType** above for more information on the effect on the data preparation. **(Only for deep-learning models: If it is set to `false` but the loaded dataset is multivariate, a separate model will be trained for each channel of the dataset.)**

 **outputsLabels**
 If your anomaly detection method doesn't output anomaly scores, but binary labes for each observation within the time series, set this field to `true` to bypass all thresholding methods.
 Otherwise it must be set to `false`.

+**useSubsequences**
+This field is only required for classic ML and statistical models which use the standard data preparation functions provided by the platform.

+If it is set to `true`, the dataset will be split into overlapping subsequences (See field **dataType** above), otherwise the data is used directly.

 **hyperparameters**
 This field can contains all configurable hyperparameters for your model/algorithm.
 Its value is another struct array.
 The hyperparameters should be separated into three groups: **model**, **data** and **training** related hyperparameters, which are all separate fields within this struct.
 If you want to add a hyperparameter, specify its name as a new key within on of the aforementioned fields (model, data, training).
 It must contain two keys: **value** and **type**.
 The type is only required for the optimization algorithm of the platform.
 It must be one of: `"integer"`, `"real"`, `"categorical"`.
 Look at the example above for reference.